• Skip to primary navigation

 TO THE RECIPE

-Breadcrumbs: I have used wholemeal and white bread crumbs and both work as well.
+• Breadcrumbs – I have used wholemeal and white breadcrumbs and both work as well.
 I’ve even used breadcrumbs made from seeded bread, and love the savoury nuttiness the seeds give.
-It is a great recipe for leftover bread crusts!
+It is a great recipe for leftover bread crusts too!

 What does silverbeet taste like?

-Earthy, similar to spinach but slightly stronger, with a slight sweet beetroot hint.
+Silverbeet tastes earthy, similar to spinach but with a slightly stronger flavour, with a sweet beetroot hint.

 Do you eat the stalks of silverbeet?

 Yes!
-They take 3-4 minutes longer to cook than the leaves.
+Silverbeet stalks are edible, they just take 3-4 minutes longer to cook than the leaves.

 • Wash the silverbeet well to remove any dirt and grit.